Glossary

 - Senior Agency Official for Privacy (SAOP)

-- Person responsible for ensuring that an agency complies with privacy requirements and manages privacy risks.
-The SAOP is also responsible for ensuring that the agency considers the privacy impacts of all agency actions and policies that involve PII.
+- Person responsible for ensuring that an agency complies with privacy requirements, manages privacy risks, and considers the privacy impacts of all agency actions and policies that involve personal information.

 - social engineering